sradics/digital-garden/_notes/Feynmans 12 favorite problems.md

 What would happen if…?

 What would have to be true to…?

+## Summarized version
+**Keep a list of around a dozen favorite problems or open questions** that interest them over the years.
+These questions are like recurring long-term interests that they continuously explore.

+The writer further explains that whenever **they come across new information**, whether it's from reading books, articles, listening to podcasts, or other sources, they **ask themselves if the information has any relevance to their list of favorite problems**.
+They use this as **a tool to filter and evaluate the relevance** of the incoming information to their unique interests and curiosities.

+While most of the time the answer is "no," the writer emphasizes that when they make a connection between the new information and one of their favorite problems, it often leads to unexpected and profound breakthroughs.
+These connections can be original and interesting, helping them deepen their understanding, generate new ideas, or make discoveries in the areas they are passionate about.

+In this way, the writer's strategy **mirrors Feynman's advice of constantly testing new information against their list of favorite problems**, allowing them to explore various fields and interests while remaining focused on their personal areas of curiosity and inquiry.

 # Linking
 + [How to generate your favorite problems](https://fortelabs.com/blog/how-to-generate-your-own-favorite-problems-a-4-step-guide/)